pbinkley/microcopying_1940/index.markdown

 scholarship, to individual scholars,to scholars collectively, to libraries, and so forth, it seems to me that some degree of self-support should be assured for them.
-Whether that is feasible or not, I am sure I don't know, but I think that <span style="page" id="page245">[p.245]</span> those possibilities ought to be as fully explored as possible, because my experience with our more usual sources of support, at least the sources to which we more usually apply for support, is that the Lord helps those who help themselves; at least He
+Whether that is feasible or not, I am sure I don't know, but I think that <span class="page" id="page245">[p.245]</span> those possibilities ought to be as fully explored as possible, because my experience with our more usual sources of support, at least the sources to which we more usually apply for support, is that the Lord helps those who help themselves; at least He